 Astronomers have also observed a fast radio burst, or FRB.
 These powerful radio waves are thought to come from distant galaxies.
 But to date, they have yet to be traced back to their sources.
 But, scientists are hopeful that the new discoveries will shed light on the origin of these mysterious space signals.
 While they are certainly not a complete mystery, they are important to our understanding of the universe.

 Fast radio bursts are a powerful way to investigate deep space objects.
 These radio waves, known as fast radio bursts, have only been discovered in the last 15 years.
 They are very powerful and short-lived radio waves that originate from tumultuous sources in deep space.
-The vast majority of fast radio bursts have been detected only once, but their repeated appearances are useful in pinpointing their origins.
+The vast majority of mysterious space signals have been detected only once, but their repeated appearances are useful in pinpointing their origins.